SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ## Integration

 The middleware is integrated into OpenUI5 out of the box, but it is not limited just to it.
-With the configuration and the public API, developers could setup the middleware to suit their projects' needs.
+With the configuration and the public API, developers could set up the middleware to suit their projects' needs.

 ### OpenUI5 QUnit Integration

 The `qunit-coverage-istanbul.js` (part of `sap.ui.core` library) file requests the instrumented source files by the middleware.
-While the tests are running,`qunit-coverage-istanbul.js` takes care of collect and stores the coverage records into the `window.__coverage__` global variable.
+While the tests are running,`qunit-coverage-istanbul.js` takes care of collecting and storing the coverage records into the `window.__coverage__` global variable.
 After the tests are executed `qunit-coverage-istanbul.js` sends this data to the middleware which generates the code coverage report.
-Afterwards the code coverage is displayed in the test page.
+Afterwards, the code coverage is displayed on the test page.

 ### Custom Integration

-Below is an example of sample scenario to integrate UI5 Middleware Instrumentation.
+Below is an example of a sample scenario to integrate UI5 Middleware Instrumentation.

 ```js
 // A module in the browser